 What you’ll get is the best 100% locally sourced lamb, slow-cooked for hours with garlic and rosemary, and complemented with delicious roast potatoes.

 This is our favourite place to get lamb in Queenstown, avoid the overly-tourist focussed restaurants along the waterfront and pick yours up from Pedro’s.
 You can always take it down to the waterfront and eat it picnic-style.
 It’s better than guiltily eating it in your hostel whilst everyone is watching.

 Also, they’ve since opened a restaurant called Pedro’s by The Lake.
-We haven’t had a chance to try it and its definitely deserving of a spot on this list of the best Queenstown Restaurants.
+We’ve finally had a chance to try it and its definitely deserving of a spot on this list of the best Queenstown Restaurants.

 Sadly, it looks like Toro Kitchen has since closed, but luckily Paddy Gaddy is now in its place.

 We were drawn in by the modern design of the interior at Toro Kitchen, with their tables sprawling out into the street.
 It’s the perfect location to relax and people watch as the world goes by around you.

 The food here is immaculate, with prices on the higher end around $30 NZD to $40 NZD.
 The service is lovely and friendly and the dinner menu is extensive.